 Afterward, depending on what you’re interested in, you can visit either the Invalides complex or the nearby Rodin Museum.

 Then walk to the Champs Élysées.
 First, cross the magnificent Alexandre III bridge (you have already seen it from the Seine if you have had a boat trip).
 You will pass near the Grand Palais where you might be attracted by one of its exhibitions .
-You will then arrive to the most beautiful avenue of the world: the roundabout of the Champs-Elysées.
+You will then arrive to the most beautiful avenue of the world by the roundabout of the Champs-Elysées.